Gumstitch/timeout/README.md

 ## Code Submission - Ewan Roberts

-I have followed a Domain Driven Development approach and looking forward to hearing your thoughts! :)
+I have followed a Domain Driven Development approach and look forward to hearing your thoughts! :)

 ## Steps for setup: